 Do you see why rule r1 fired when you asserted that x="abc"?
-It is because sally("abc") was asserted to be true, so sally(x) is true when x="abc".
-What a node module does with assertions and how it computes the value of node sentence formulas is entirely up to it.
+It is because sally("abc") is a node sentence that was asserted to be true, so sally(x) is true when x="abc".
+What a node module does with node sentence assertions and how it computes the value of node sentence formulas is entirely up to it.
 In this case, the tree node module keeps track of assertions and returns a value for formulas by doing a lookup.
 When the value of x changes, the interpreter reports a change to the node module and it computes a new value for the cell.
 When the cell value changes, it reports a change to the referencing cells, in this case rule r1, which fired.